 Walter Plunkett designed the costumes.
 He had done Astaire and Rogers’ costumes for Flying Down to Rio, but not star Dolores del Rio.
 The slim styles of 30s did not lend themselves to ballroom dancing.
 So, they had to look fashionable, but also “billowed, swirled and flowed during her dynamic numbers with Astaire” (Bailery 90).
 Rogers’ clothes influenced contemporary fashions in this way.
 Plunkett collaborated closely with Hermes Pan, “We always collaborated.
 You go and see the rehearsal, and sometimes during the rehearsal you could see someone doing something and say, ‘Wouldn’t it be great to have the costume do something at the same time.’”
 (Baily 90).

 He remembered, “Ginger wanted more ornate stuff, Fred wanted simple things that moved just right, and the director, Mark Sandrich, with his eye to the camera, had strong ideas.
 Some of the sketches I had to revise five or six times before I got one they all agreed on.
-And, Ginger, you always had to slip into her dressing room just before she shot the first scene in a new dress to make sure she didn’t stick a flower in her hair and add more jewellery” (Chierichetti 137).
+And, Ginger, you always had to slip into her dressing room just before she shot the first scene in a new dress to make sure she didn’t stick a flower in her hair and add more jewelry” (Chierichetti 137).

 Fan magazines insisted on features where stars modelled fashionable clothes.